-Kassiopi is both a village and popular resort on the affluent northeast coast of Corfu, 37 km from the Town and the Airport.
-Historically, a small traditional fishing village, the town itself has been evolved with many luxury villa ATM's, Doctors Surgeries, Internet Cafes and Supermarkets, local Schools and a Greek Orthodox Church.
+Kassiopi is both a village and popular resort on the affluent, reknowned northeast coast of Corfu, 37 km from the Town and the Airport.
+Historically, a small traditional fishing village, the town itself has evolved with many luxury private villas ATM's, Doctors Surgeries, Internet Cafes and Supermarkets, local Schools and even a Greek Orthodox Church.

 Self drive Motorboats, simple and easy to operate, are available daily to weekly, boats with up to 30bhp can be secured with a simple car driving licence.
 Daily Coach and Boat excursions begin from Kassiopi Harbour and can be booked by local travel agencies running all over the island.

 The main road to the North runs through the edge of the town, and a loop takes buses to the village square, approx. 250 yards from the Harbour.
 There is a local taxi base running 24 hours a day.
 Both Kassiopi and its surrounding areas are considered very safe at all times of the day, appealing to both couples and families.